2026-2027 Executive Board

 PRESIDENT

-Adria Berry is the Executive Director of the Oklahoma Medical Marijuana Authority.
+Adria Berry is Secretary of Licensing and Regulation for the State of Oklahoma, which includes serving as the Executive Director of the Oklahoma Medical Marijuana Authority.
 Berry is a licensed attorney in Oklahoma and Texas with extensive experience in government affairs and public policy.
 She was a member of Governor Stitt’s senior staff, serving Oklahomans as a policy advisor and counselor.
 During that time, she advised the Governor on cannabis policy, building on her previous experience working with cannabis businesses and attorneys as Vice President of Government Affairs for the State Chamber of Oklahoma.
 She was appointed as the first Executive Director of the standalone Oklahoma Medical Marijuana Authority on November 1st, 2022 and confirmed by the state senate in May of 2023 after nearly two years of overseeing the program.
 Adria’s goal is to ensure consistent and equitable regulation of medical cannabis in Oklahoma.

 BOARD MEMBER AT LARGE